 Berkeley Law Mindfulness Group (BLMG)

 The Berkeley Law Mindfulness Group (formerly Boalt Hall Meditation Group) was created in 2002 to provide a space where members of the law school community can experience mindfulness practice and explore its benefits for law study and practice, including wellness, balance, and focus.
-In conjunction with the Berkeley Initiative for Mindfulness in Law (BIML), the Berkeley Law Mindfulness Group organizes meditation sessions throughout the week, and hosts retreats, speaker events and other programming designed to weave mindfulness into the fabric of the law school.
+The Berkeley Law Mindfulness Group organizes meditation sessions throughout the week, and hosts retreats, speaker events and other programming designed to weave mindfulness into the fabric of the law school.

 BLPSSV is designed to help students at UC-Berkeley who have experienced sexual violence through advocacy and education.
 BLPSSV responds to the needs of a survivor by providing peer advocacy and case management services to assist survivors in navigating on-campus administrative processes, as well as the criminal justice and civil claims processes.
 BLPSSV is in the process of becoming a Student-Initiated Legal Services Project (SLP).